-Senate opens debate on Democrats' $3.5 trillion budget resolution ahead of vote-a-rama | CNN Politics
+Senate opens debate on Democrats' $3.5 trillion budget resolution and begins vote-a-rama | CNN Politics

-The Senate on Tuesday voted to open debate on a $3.5 trillion budget resolution, teeing up a drawn-out series of votes on amendments that could go late into the night before final passage.
+The Senate on Tuesday voted to open debate on a $3.5 trillion budget resolution and has now begun a series of votes on amendments that could go late into the night before final passage.

 If both chambers of Congress adopt the budget resolution, then Democrats could draft a sweeping legislative package to advance many of their party’s priorities – on issues from health care to immigration to climate change – that could be approved on a straight party-line vote and would not be subject to the filibuster’s 60-vote threshold.